t0mk/ansible-utils/README.md

 $ ansible-get-roles -p playbook.yml
 ```

+**This is not necessary as of 1.8.
+You should use ansible-galaxy install -r requirements.yml**

 ## ansible-print-all-user-variables-in-role

 This prints all the variables used in a role.
 It prints it as a markdown